yokecd/blog/src/data/blog/atc-resource-orchestration.md

 ## A New Model: Application Logic as Code

 This is where [yoke](https://github.com/yokecd/yoke) and the AirTrafficController (ATC), introduce a different way of thinking.
-Instead of generating a static set of YAML manifest files, [yoke](https://github.com/yokecd/yoke) defines them with executable code.
+Instead of generating a static set of YAML manifest files, [yoke](https://github.com/yokecd/yoke) defines its packages as executable code.

 This allows you to focus purely on your application's orchestration logic by writing a simple program that follows a familiar pattern:

 1. Read the inputs from your custom resource.
-2. Read the live state from the cluster.
+2. Make decisions based on the live state from the cluster.
 3. Update your custom resource's status with progress or information.
 4. Emit the desired resources that should exist in the cluster right now.